Trump will leave business, but won't sell

-President-elect Donald Trump will transfer his business holdings to a trust, but he won't sell them -- stopping short of what ethics lawyers say is the only surefire way to avoid conflicts of interest.
+President-elect Donald Trump says he will transfer his business holdings to a trust run by his sons, and he won't sell his stake -- stopping far short of what ethics lawyers say would eliminate conflicts of interest.

-All of Trump's business and financial assets will be placed into the trust before he is inaugurated Jan.
-20, said Sheri Dillon, a lawyer for Trump.
-But she said he will still receive reports on the overall profit of the Trump Organization, his worldwide empire.
+In a press conference at Trump Tower, Sheri Dillon, a lawyer for Trump, said Wednesday that his business and financial assets will be placed in the trust before he is inaugurated Jan.
+20.

+But she said Trump will still receive reports on the overall profit of the Trump Organization, his worldwide empire of real estate, golf clubs, hotels and licensing.
+And the organization will still enter into deals in the United States, provided they are cleared by an in-house ethics adviser.

-Trump will resign his role at the Trump Organization and transfer control to his two adult sons, Don Jr. and Eric, and an in-house executive, she said.
+Trump will resign his leadership of the company and transfer control to his two adult sons, Don Jr. and Eric, and a Trump Organization executive, she said.
+Dillon said that Trump will not discuss the business with them.

 Related: Will Trump's plan on business conflicts be enough?

-Outside ethics lawyers have repeatedly urged Trump to liquidate his holdings and hand the proceeds over to an independent trustee who controls them without his knowledge, a structure known as a blind trust.
+Outside ethics lawyers have repeatedly urged Trump to go much further by liquidating his holdings and handing the proceeds over to an independent trustee who controls them without his knowledge, a structure known as a blind trust.

-Maintaining an ownership stake in his properties, they said, leaves the possibility that Trump's personal profit motive could influence his decisions as president.
+Maintaining an ownership stake in his properties leaves open the possibility that Trump's personal profit motive could influence his decisions as president, they have stressed.

+"This is not a blind trust," Larry Noble, general counsel of the Campaign Legal Center, a nonpartisan, nonprofit government watchdog group, said after the press conference.

+Even if the sons are in control, "everybody is still aware that those decisions that help the business help his bottom line," he said.
+"Turning the running of the business over to the children doesn't help."

-But Dillon told reporters at a Trump Tower press conference that selling everything, or establishing a blind trust, would be too complicated, and that no independent trustee is capable of running the Trump Organization.
+Dillon told reporters that establishing a blind trust would be too complicated, and that no independent trustee is capable of running the Trump Organization.

 "President-elect Trump should not be expected to destroy the company he built," she said.
 "This plan offers a suitable alternative to address the concerns of the American people."